pagliares/swing-hands-on/README.md

 The purpose of this code is to demonstrate how to define and use an inner class within an outer class instance in Java.
 An inner class can access the fields and methods of the outer class, and can also have its own fields and methods.
 When creating an instance of the inner class, we need to use the new keyword with the outer class instance as a qualifier.

+<strong>Example #3</strong>

-This third inner class example (ExemploClasseEmbutida) demonstrates the use of a local inner class within a method.
+The third inner class example (ExemploClasseEmbutida) demonstrates the use of a local inner class within a method.

 The ExemploClasseEmbutida class has a method calcular that takes two int parameters a and b.
 Inside the calcular method, we define a local inner class Interna that implements the Multiplicavel interface.
 The Interna class has a method produto that returns the product of a and b.